staceybailey/cc17-webhooks2/README.md

 and now with the right Content type on the web hook <br/>
 Webhook stream table is in place now <br/>
 invalid table name - <br/>
-added the second webhook to the table name
+added the second webhook to the table name <br/>
+and finally with the workflow and notification.